-This bill amends various sections of the Idaho Code to revise the election process for single countywide highway district commissioners.
-It establishes that in counties with populations exceeding 200,000, the county will be divided into five subdistricts for the purpose of electing commissioners, who must reside in the subdistrict they represent.
+This bill amends various sections of the Idaho Code to revise the election process for commissioners in single countywide highway districts, particularly in counties with populations exceeding 200,000.
+It establishes that these counties will be divided into five subdistricts, with each commissioner required to reside in the subdistrict they represent.
 Voters will now vote for candidates representing each subdistrict rather than just one candidate from their own subdistrict.
-Additionally, starting in 2026, primary elections will be included in the election process for these commissioners.
-The bill also specifies the terms and salaries for the commissioners, allowing for compensation up to $1,200 per month, with the president receiving up to $1,400.
+Additionally, starting in 2026, primary elections will be included in the election process for highway district commissioners, and the bill outlines the terms and salaries for these commissioners.

 Statutes affected: